-- 1. The road crew employee will immediately contact the Title VI Coordinator or her designee for assistance and provide an I-speak language identification card to the LEP individual to determine the language spoken of the individual. - 2.
-Once the foreign language is determined, provide information to the Title VI Coordinator or her designee who will contact an interpreter from MDOT's Translators Resource List to provide telephonic interpretation. - 3.
-If the need is for a document to be translated, the Title VI Coordinator or her designee will have the document translated and provided to the requestor as soon as possible.
+- 1. Road crew employee will immediately contact the Title VI coordinator for assistance, and provide an I-speak language identification card to the LEP individual to determine the language spoken of the individual. - 2.
+Once the foreign language is determined, provide information to Title VI coordinator who will contact an interpreter from MDOT's Translators Resource List to provide telephonic interpretation. - 3.
+If the need is for a document to be translated, the Title VI coordinator will have the document translated and provided to the requestor as soon as possible.